MicrosoftDocs/Virtualization-Documentation/windows-server-container-samples/apache-php/README.md

 # Description:

-Creates an image containing Apache 2.4.18 for Windows, PHP and the required Visual Studio Redistribute package.
-Additionally, a sample Apache configuration file (included in the repo) is copied into the Apache folder, and a sample PHP site created (to validate functionality.
+Creates an image containing Apache 2.4.18 for Windows, PHP and the required Visual Studio redistributable package.
+Additionally, a sample Apache configuration file (included in the repo) is copied into the Apache folder, and a sample PHP site created (to validate functionality).

 # Environment: